ksun-fronen/eslint-plugin/README.md

 ## Usage

-Add `mine` to the plugins section of your `.eslintrc` configuration file.
+Add `eslint-plugin` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {